DigitalSurvival/Stage7/docs/configuration options.md

     chroot_dir <dir>

   Parameters:
-    dir - Directory to use for the chroot.
+    dir - directory to use for the chroot.

 extra_packages - Specifies extra packages to emerge.